ChrisDeFreitas/guitarjoe/README.md

 ## Updates

+20210914:
+- refactored to create guitar_lib.notes; created consistent nomenclature for notes and note objects
+- refactored guitar_lib.fretboard: fret is an integer, fobj is an object returned by fretboard.obj()
+- various fixes, tweaks, and optimizations

 20210911:
 - changed the Selected fret button background color to green
 - clicking a fret button now Selects the button (green background color) despite the previous button state (fretRoot, selRoot, or noteFilter)